World Refugee Day with STEPS: Mohammad is driven to succeed

-STEPS Palmerston Business Manager Yvonne Coleman said she noticed right away how motivated and hardworking Mr Belal was.
+STEPS Palmerston Business Manager Yvonne Coleman said she immediately noticed how motivated and hardworking Mr Belal was.

 “He’s very focused on improving his language so he can work towards what he wants to do which is to drive trucks,” she said.